sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/File Systems & Hard Drives.md

 ## #Linux
 ---
-- Uses Extended File System (ext4)
+- Uses ext4

 ## #OSX
 ---
-- Should use Apple file System (APFS)
+- Should use APFS
 	- The most recent and most secure version support on #OSX

 # Maintenance and Recovery